 Located in a lovely spot along Parramatta River, Anderson Park has a shaded, medium sized playground.
 There is a boat themed climbing play gym, swings, small rope climbing tower, rockers and twisters.
 The park is within easy walking distance of Meadowbank ferry wharf, near Ryde Bridge and Ryde wharf.
 It is along the Parramatta River Walkway so you can go for a ride or walk along the foreshore.

-- Facilities: Dual BBQ, covered picnic tables, grassed area, toilets, bubbler, garbage bins near the playground and street parking.
+- Facilities: Dual BBQ, picnic shelters, grassed area, toilets, water re-fill near playground, tap near BBQ, garbage bins near BBQ and off-street parking.

 - Playground best suited: 2-6yrs

 The dual BBQs and picnic shelters at Eric Primrose Reserve are near Rydalmere ferry wharf.
 And are a great spot to watch the sun setting over Parramatta River.
-Unfortunately there are no toilets nearby at the moment.
-But that will change in 2018/19 when an amenities block is built, as part of the Eastern River Foreshore Transformation.
+While there are now toilets nearby, they close at 6pm.
+So still not the best for a BBQ dinner during daylight saving.

 There are so many other parks that just missed the cut.
 I have edited and re-edited the list as we eat our way through the local parks with BBQs.
 Let us know if one of your favourites is missing or see a fuller list of parks with BBQs.